 Course Learning Outcomes Knowledge:

-- Modify recipes to reflect the quantity needed for production.
+- Modify recipes to reflect accuracy and the quantity needed for production and profitability.

 Caring - Civic Learning:

 - Be able to interact with others in teams and understand the importance of professionalism as it relates to the baking/pastry industry today.